brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Always allow a none rendering of configuration settings.
     - [Change] Moved the JS and CSS files to the private folder.
     - [Change] Streamlined the return type of the retrieveDeclaringReflection of class methods.
+    - [Change] Moved the scalar analysis to a more appropriate namespace.

+4.1.7
+    - [Bugfix] Removed a faulty 'use' doc comment.
+    - [Bugfix] Use the correct method signature for the error handler callback.
+    - [Bugfix] Fixed the BOM detection in property names.

 4.1.6
     - [Bugfix] Link to the documentation of the debug preset does not work anymore in the documentation.